helptheweb/accessibility-engine/README.md

 # @helptheweb/accessibility-engine

 A modular, extensible accessibility testing engine for WCAG compliance.
-Built as a modern alternative to axe-core with first-class support for Bun.js.
+Built as a modern engine with first-class support for Bun.js.

 ## Features